-- by the time we got up and out he was away home, as he only worked through the night.
+- 87. GOE woke us up in the morning, he would open the door and give us a shout, but by the time we got up and out he was away home, as he only worked through the night.
 We got dressed and went for breakfast then we all met in the cloakroom area I described and there was a head count.
 We went from there into the boot room, got our stuff and went out to work. - 88.
 At lunch time we came back in, left our boots in the boot room and changed into plastic sandals to go to lunch.
 We would then go back to work after lunch.